Dakar Biennale: History

 The Dakar Biennale was conceived in 1989 as a biennale alternating between literature and art.
 The first edition in 1990 was focused on literature and in 1992 on visual art.
 In 1993 the structure of the biennale was transformed and Dak'Art 1996 became an exhibition specifically devoted to Contemporary African Art.
 In 1998 the structure was consolidated and in 2000 there was considerable change: Abdoulaye Wade was elected president of Senegal a few months before the opening of the event.
 The new president confirmed the support of the Senegalese government for the event and since 2000, Dak'Art has taken place bi-annually.
 Dak'Art 2002 was characterized by new staff and new partners.
 Dak'Art 2004 received more international visitors and wider press coverage; during the opening the president announced his intention to organise a new edition of the World Festival of Black Arts.
 For the first time an artistic director was appointed for Dak'Art 2006 and the event was organised with the participation of many artists and a more consistent budget.
 In 2008 the biennale decelerated.
 The event took place on a smaller budget and was organised at the last minute.
 In 2010 the European Commission - a major financial partner - did not support the event.
 In December the third edition of the World Festival of Black Arts was organised in Dakar.
 The 2014 edition was curated by Abdelkader Damani, Elise Atangana and Ugochukwu-Smooth Nzewi.
 The 2016 and 2018 editions were both curated by Simon Njami.

 Dak'Art is the African continent's longest running grand-scale art event.
+From 2000 onward, an artist eligible to the Exposition Internationale had to hold African citizenship, whether being born or a naturalized citizen of any of the countries in the continent.
 In 2014, it was opened to non-African nationals for the first time, with the exhibition 'Cultural Diversity' at the IFAN Theodore Monod Museum including invited internationals.